ChangmoSung/karaokeApp/README.md

 }
 ```

+## Phase 3: Organizing and cleaning response data

 Next, we need to make sure that the data being returned from the Retro API is in a format that the lyrics API will accept.
 This, unfortunately, comes down to a lot of trial and error, as the API is not documented extensively enough to clarify the exact format that it expects.

 Through research, it was determined that the `lyrics.ovh` API, is unable to complete its search when the artist has `feat.` in its name or if there is the word `and`.
-It also does not handle leading and trailing spaces well.
+It also does not handle leading or trailing spaces well.

 We will write some methods to handle data clean up for us, so that we can be confident in the information that we are ultimately sending to the API.